 If you think westerns are a lower form of cinema, the transcendent One-Eyed Jacks might change your mind.

 As we learn from Toby Roan’s excellent making-of featurette, Marlon Brando took forever to choose a story and run it through several top screenwriters.
 Major input came from Sam Peckinpah, and the project floated for a time with Stanley Kubrick as director.
-In terms of the final writers and some of the casting, the movie still has Kubrick’s fingerprints all over it.
-The story takes on a bitter personal feud between outlaws, based roughly on the real life Pat Garrett and William Bonney.
-The thoroughly unscrupulous thief Rio (Brando) takes his partnership in earnest, until his best friend Dad Longworth (Karl Malden) abandons him during a getaway.
+In terms of the final writers and some of the casting, the movie still bears Kubrick’s fingerprints.
+The story takes on a bitter personal feud between outlaws, based roughly on the historical Pat Garrett and William Bonney.
+The thoroughly unscrupulous thief Rio (Brando) takes the partnership in earnest, until his best friend Dad Longworth (Karl Malden) abandons him during a getaway.
 Rio is captured and spends five years in a Mexican jail swearing revenge.
 He escapes with a new amigo, Chico Modesto (Larry Duran) and joins with the less trustworthy thieves Bob Amory (Ben Johnson) and Harvey Johnson (Sam Gillman) to rob the bank in the beautiful costal town of Monterey, California.
 Rio is less concerned about the money then he is with the sheriff of Monterey, who happens to be a reformed Dad Longworth.
 When the thieves arrive, a festival delays their robbery scheme.
 But Rio also meets Longworth’s adopted daughter Luisa (Pina Pellicer of Roberto Gavaldón’s Macario).
-His initial plan may be to use Luisa as part of his revenge, but he instead falls in love.
+His initial plan is to use Luisa as part of his revenge, but he instead falls in love.

 One-Eyed Jacks is a VistaVision film, reportedly the last; that Brando shot so much of the expensive footage might be what put Paramount off the process permanently.
 The potentially best large-format process ever, VistaVision lasted all of seven years.
 In the 1980s the cameras all came out of mothballs to be used for special effects, and with the advent of hi-res video, they went back into mothballs again.